sanzaru/Rumpelstiltskin/README.md

 ## Currently not supported
 * Multiline strings: Please use `\n` to format your strings within your `Localizable.strings` file
-* Localizations for SPM packages.
-Currenty, only XCode projects can be localized.

 ## Installation